Fort Dummer: French and Indian War

+Attempted Reconstruction

+In the 1950s, the Vermont Historic Sites Commission proposed a Fort Dummer State Park.
+In 1957, the Commission recommended that the state fund a historically accurate reconstruction of the fort to the Vermont Legislature.
+It was not approved because other recommended historic sites had not brought in the anticipated tourist money.
+However, the Commission received a donation of land from the Bushnell family for use for the project.
+That land was eventually used for the Fort Dummer State Park campgrounds instead.

 Fort Dummer State Park

 Fort Dummer State Park is part of the Vermont State Park system.
 It comprises 217 acres (878,000 m²) of forest in Brattleboro, Guilford & Vernon.

 The park overlooks the former site of Fort Dummer which was flooded when the Vernon Dam was built on the Connecticut River in 1908.
 The granite monument that commemorates the fort is not within the borders of the park.
 The monument itself was moved in 1908 to prevent it from being lost after the dam was completed.
 The original site of the fort can be seen from the northernmost scenic vista on the Sunrise Trail within the park.
 It is now underwater near the lumber company located on the western bank of the river.

 Campground facilities include 50 tent/trailer sites and 10 lean-to sites, toilet buildings with hot showers, and a sanitary dump station.
 Other facilities include a small picnic area, three short hiking trails, one of which leads to a swimming hole, and a large open field.